What is hereditary hemochromatosis?

 What is the treatment for hemochromatosis?

 Since iron is an important component of hemoglobin, found in red blood cells, phlebotomy at regular intervals is the usual treatment for hemochromatosis.
-Depending on the amount of excess iron, phlebotomies may be done quite frequently initially (such as every week) and later on may be spaced out to maintain the iron level in the normal range.
+Depending on the amount of excess iron, phlebotomies may be done frequently initially (such as every week) and spaced out later on to keep iron levels in the normal range.

 Can individuals with hemochromatosis donate blood?